A Cebu City Walking Tour – Exploring Cebu

 The ‘Minor’ Basilica is a huge complex, with grounds larger than the Cathedral itself, inclusive of a small internal garden, external prayer area packed full with lit candles, and a huge open arena, presumably for mass events such as First Holy Communions and general community events.

-Just outside of the Basilica, presumably part of the same complex, is a small shrine conserving the remains of the Magallen’s Cross.
+Just outside of the Basilica, presumably part of the same complex, is a small shrine conserving the remains of the Magallen’s Cross, a historical landmark on this Cebu city walking tour.
 Ferdinand Magallen, famed as one of the conquistadors, was engaged by King Charles I of Spain to organise the Spanish expedition to the East Indies in search for better trade routes, which eventually resulted in the first ever circumnavigation of the globe.

 The original cross is enclosed in a marginally larger container, itself in the form of a cross and freely displayed in a shrine.
 The affresco at the top of the shrine is also an interesting depiction of the arrival of Magallen and his first encounter with the natives.
 Consider it to be an artistic history lesson!